 Generally speaking, the more documents there are in the queue, the longer it takes for documents to move through the queue.

-Q1 2017: 25 documents were published in January but that is equivalent to 37 average-size documents (average RFC is 24 pgs/doc).
+Q1 2017: 25 documents were published in January but the page count is equivalent to 37 average-size documents (average RFC is 24 pgs/doc over the last couple of years).
 The average was largely impacted by a few sizable documents (e.g., one was more than 200 pages).

 Q4 2016: Q4 has been quite busy, as the Format-related documents have been published, an expedited request for draft-ietf-netmod-routing-cfg has been completed, and a declaration in response to a legal request has been completed.
 Publications were slow in Q4, but quite a few clustered documents were stuck in AUTH48 and AUTH48-DONE (see Figure 3).
 Also, note that while the number of publications was low during Q4, the number of pages published was the highest this year.